Fiber-optic sensor: Other examples

 Fiber Bragg grating based fiber-optic sensors significantly enhance performance, efficiency and safety in several industries.
 With FBG integrated technology, sensors can provide detailed analysis and comprehensive reports on insights with very high resolution.
-These type of sensors are used extensively in several industries like telecommunication, automotive, aerospace, energy, etc. Fiber Bragg gratings are sensitive to the static pressure, mechanical tension and compression and fiber temperature changes.
+These types of sensors are used extensively in several industries like telecommunication, automotive, aerospace, energy, etc. Fiber Bragg gratings are sensitive to the static pressure, mechanical tension and compression and fiber temperature changes.
 The efficiency of fiber Bragg grating based fiber-optic sensors can be provided by means of central wavelength adjustment of light emitting source in accordance with the current Bragg gratings reflection spectra.

 Extrinsic sensors

 Extrinsic fiber-optic sensors use an optical fiber cable, normally a multimode one, to transmit modulated light from either a non-fiber optical sensor, or an electronic sensor connected to an optical transmitter.
 A major benefit of extrinsic sensors is their ability to reach places which are otherwise inaccessible.
 An example is the measurement of temperature inside aircraft jet engines by using a fiber to transmit radiation into a radiation pyrometer located outside the engine.
 Extrinsic sensors can also be used in the same way to measure the internal temperature of electrical transformers, where the extreme electromagnetic fields present make other measurement techniques impossible.

 Extrinsic fiber-optic sensors provide excellent protection of measurement signals against noise corruption.
 Unfortunately, many conventional sensors produce electrical output which must be converted into an optical signal for use with fiber.
 For example, in the case of a platinum resistance thermometer, the temperature changes are translated into resistance changes.
 The PRT must therefore have an electrical power supply.
 The modulated voltage level at the output of the PRT can then be injected into the optical fiber via the usual type of transmitter.
 This complicates the measurement process and means that low-voltage power cables must be routed to the transducer.

 Extrinsic sensors are used to measure vibration, rotation, displacement, velocity, acceleration, torque, and temperature.